Western Australia

 Overview

-2. The population is estimated at almost 2.9 million, which accounts for approximately 11% of Australia’s population of 26 million.
+2. The population of 3.0 million accounts for approximately 11% of Australia’s population of 27.6 million.

-3. Western Australia is a high-income, export orientated economy with merchandise goods exports worth A$269 billion in 2022-23.
+3. Western Australia is a high-income, export orientated economy with merchandise goods exports worth A$232 billion in 2024–25.

-4. In 2022-23, iron ore was the State's most valuable resource, followed by liquefied natural gas (LNG), gold, lithium, crude oil and condensate, alumina and bauxite, nickel, and base metals (copper, lead and zinc).
+4. In 2024–25, iron ore was the State's most valuable resource, followed by liquefied natural gas (LNG), gold, alumina and bauxite, condensate, lithium, crude oil, nickel and base metals (copper, lead and zinc).

 1986